Guildford Cathedral: Description

-Sir Edward Maufe's wife, Lady Prudence Maufe – an internal designer, Director of Heal and Sons Ltd. and noted broderer – was instrumental in the design of the textiles within the cathedral.
+Sir Edward Maufe's wife, Lady Prudence Maufe – an interior designer, director of Heal and Son Ltd. and member of the Worshipful Company of Broderers – was instrumental in the design of the textiles within the cathedral.
 Unusually, Maufe's contract included complete control over the internal fittings and colour scheme of the cathedral.
-This colour scheme references Guildford's wool trade past, notably the blue colour that Guildford wool was famous for.
+This colour scheme references Guildford's wool trade past, notably the blue colour for which Guildford wool was famous.
 The 1,447 kneelers, using a combination of standard and individual designs, were each reviewed and approved by Lady Maufe and her committee.
 They were made by over 400 individuals, mainly from the British Isles, but including people from other countries, such as Australia and New Zealand.
-Whilst most were made during the late 1950s and early 1960s, there are examples dating back to the late 1930s, and they collectively form a fascinating record of society and life at that time.
+Whilst most were made during the late 1950s and early 1960s, there are examples dating back to the late 1930s, and they collectively form a captivating record of society and life at that time.

-20th-century sculptors and artists are well represented at Guildford Cathedral, notably Eric Gill, Vernon Hill, Mary Spencer Watson, Dennis Huntley, Alan Collins and local artists John Cobbett and Douglas Stephen.
-Charles Gurrey created a series of sculptures above the West Front, to mark the Millennium, whilst Canadian sculptor Nicholas Thompson completed a sculpture of a WWI mother and child in 2016.
+20th-century sculptors and artists are well represented at Guildford Cathedral, including Eric Gill, Vernon Hill, Mary Spencer Watson, Dennis Huntley, Alan Collins and local artists John Cobbett and Douglas Stephen.
+Charles Gurrey created a series of sculptures above the West Front, to mark the Millennium, whilst Canadian sculptor Nicholas Thompson completed a sculpture of a World War I mother and child in 2016.

 There are three side chapels.
 The Children's Chapel is dedicated to children who have died, and holds a book of remembrance for children of any age.
 The Chapel of the Queen's Royal Surrey Regiment holds the regimental colours and was dedicated in 1959 to the Honour of King Charles the Martyr.
 The Queen's Royal Regiment was founded in 1661 as the Tangiers Regiment on the marriage of King Charles II and Catherine of Braganza.
 The Lady Chapel was built using funds donated by the Canadian people, in recognition of the support for Canadian troops stationed in the area during both world wars.
-It contains a figure of the Madonna and Child, carved in lignum vitae by Douglas Stephen, the then manager of Barclays Bank, Chelsea.
+It contains a figure of the Madonna and Child, carved in lignum vitae by Douglas Stephen.
 The altar and altar rails were originally used in the chapel in the crypt, the place of worship for the original parish, during the construction of the cathedral.
 The crypt chapel is now used as the choir room.

-Stained glass
+Glass

-Guildford cathedral contains fewer stained glass windows than average, having predominantly a clear glazing scheme (using opaque glass to soften the light) to complement the modernist architectural style of the building.
+The cathedral contains fewer stained glass windows than many comparable church buildings, having a predominantly clear glazing scheme (using opaque glass to soften the light) to complement the modernist architectural style of the building.
 However it includes works by Moira Forsyth, William Wilson, James Powell and Sons, Ninian Comper and Lawrence Lee.